This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 These cute campfire cupcakes use mini marshmallows, mini pretzel sticks, and frosting to create an adorable tiny campfire on top of a chocolate cupcake.
 Incredibly easy to make, these creative treats are sure to be a hit with anyone who loves camping or the outdoors.

-There’s a lot to love about these cute little campfire cupcakes.
+There’s a lot to love about this adorable campfire cupcakes recipe.
 A tiny campfire with a frosting flame sits on top of delicious chocolate cake in this recipe that’s fun, easy, and inexpensive.

 The beauty of these bonfire cupcakes is in the details, from the red and orange colors of the fire to the pretzel stick kindling.
 There’s even a mini marshmallow on a pretzel toasting stick!
 It’s hard to find a cupcake recipe that’s cuter or more fun than this, and with a boxed cake mix as the base, it’s also incredibly easy.

-Let the kids help you with the decorating and have a great time together as you create a treat that will be the star of your next summer party!
+Let the kids help you with the decorating and have a great time together as you create a treat that will be the star of your next summer party or camping themed party.

 Why We Love This Recipe

-It’s Kid-Friendly – These cute and creative cupcakes provide a good opportunity for even the younger kids to help with the decorating process.
+It’s Kid-Friendly – These cute little campfire cupcakes are a fun summer activity for the kids!
 They’ll love creating the marshmallow toasting sticks and putting the pretzel pieces on the tops of the cupcakes to make the ‘kindling’ for the fire.

 No Special Ingredients Needed – The adorable decorations on these fun cupcakes are made with common ingredients that you probably already have in your house – food coloring, mini marshmallows, and pretzel sticks.
 Even better, the only decorating tools you’ll need are a frosting tip and piping bag.